 - Wiping down window sills, windows and skirting boards

-- Sanitise or deep clean high traffic areas
+- Sanitise high traffic areas

-- Deep clean appliances
+- Clean appliances

 Checking cupboards and fridges for old food